do-not-track-me/isothiazoline-allergy/README.md

 I understand if this is too much trouble, don't worry, i'm used to people sometimes not understanding. just be aware then of the chance i will need to leave soon after getting there, because i'll need to quickly go home to spend the rest of my day in the shower and probably also desperately washing my clothes.

 ## List of known good / bad products
-Here is a [list of products](https://github.com/do-not-track-me/isothiazoline-allergy/blob/main/safe-and-unsafe-products.md) I've collected of products i've ended up checking.
+Here is a [list of products](https://github.com/do-not-track-me/isothiazoline-allergy/blob/main/safe-and-unsafe-products.md) that I've collected of products i've had to check.

 # Is this just some obscure problem?